bengentle10/bengentle10/README.md

 # Innovative Design and Development

 Creating solutions that drive real impact is my core belief.
-I am particularly interested in creating apps, algorithms, and models that can be a game-changer in healthcare, making doctors' jobs easier and improving patient well-being.
+I am particularly interested in engineering apps, algorithms, and models that can be a game-changer in healthcare, making doctors' jobs easier and improving patient well-being.
 I am always up for a challenge and breaking the limits of what is doable.
 Let's chat and brainstorm how we can team up to change lives.

 ## Skills and Experience
 * ⚛ React, Next JS, Tailwind CSS, Shadcn/ui